What the Hell is SEO?

 Once keywords have been identified, the optimisation process can begin on the content of a web page.
 Again this is no small job as keywords need to be present in the content of the page, in places that make sense and not just ‘stuffed’.

-Search Optimisation isn’t all about content either.
+Search Engine Optimisation isn’t all about content either.
 Your website should be well structured in terms of its code.
 Search engines aren’t human so won’t read your site like a person would.
 If your code is a mess, with content labelled incorrectly (a heading should not be regular text, for example) then search engines could prioritise other, better structured pages over yours - even if your content is more relevant.
 A good SEO Specialist will analyse the structure of your website’s code and provide suggestions for changes and improvements where appropriate.
+An ongoing SEO management service will also monitor your website over time, identifying new opportunities and adapting to changes in search engine algorithms and user behaviour.